-A digital nomad family is what I call life goals around here.
+A digital nomad family is a family where both parents work remotely while traveling together.
 While traveling with kids and perhaps even the family pet does not sound like the most stress-free thing to do, let me assure you that it is entirely workable.

 Perhaps you have been thinking about taking the plunge of becoming a digital nomad family.